xianc/Warble/README.md

 >####Forget Password Page
 >- The forget password page is a one entry form that asks a user for their username or e-mail address.
 Currently it is not yet implemented

->####Main Page #TO EDIT
+>####Main Page (user/main)
->- After a user is logged in (for in this case, the sign in button is clicked), he/she will be redirected to the front page.
-The front page displays recent updates from people whom the user follows as well as a status update box ("Warble" box).
-From the front page the user can also navigate to the Discover, At Me, and Profile pages using the header navigation bar.
+>- After a user is logged in, he/she will be redirected to the main page.
+On the left most column of the main page, the user is greeted with a "hello" followed by a list of online users.
+The list of users is linked to the user's profiles.
+Below this is a link to a Realtime Chat page where users can send messages to other users.
+The chat page is updated dynamically.
+A list of recent "Warbles" (updates) as well as a status update box ("Warble" box) is display to the right.
+By completeing the status form, a "warble" is added to the warble database and displayed at the top of the list of most recent warbles.
+From the main page the user can also navigate to the Discover, At Me, and Profile pages using the header navigation bar.

 >####Discover #TO EDIT
 >- The discover page displays "Warbles" from other users